-- Meanwhile, line a large baking sheet with parchment paper and draw a 12x9 inch rectangle on the parchment (or just visualize it and don't draw!).
+- Meanwhile, line a large baking sheet with parchment paper and draw a 12x9 inch rectangle on the parchment (or just visualize it and don't draw).
 Spoon the melted white chocolate onto the parchment and spread it to fill the rectangle.
 Sprinkle on 2 tablespoons of crushed peppermints.
-Put the baking sheet with the melted white chocolate slab and mints in the refrigerator or freezer to set while you melt the dark chocolate.
+Put the baking sheet with peppermint sprinkled white chocolate in the freezer to set while you make the ganache.

-- When the chocolate mixture has set, melt the remaining white chocolate in the microwave or heat it gently in the top of the double boiler.
-Pour the white chocolate over the fully set chocolate mixture and carefully spread it over the top.
+- When the chocolate ganache has set, melt the remaining white chocolate in the microwave or heat it gently in the top of the double boiler.
+Pour the white chocolate over the fully set ganache and carefully spread it over the top.
 Alternatively, drizzle the white chocolate over the top and allow some dark to show through.

-- Sprinkle remaining peppermints over the top and return to the refrigerator to set.
+- Sprinkle remaining peppermints over the top and return to the freezer to set.

 - When the bark is almost fully set, score it into squares with a pizza cutter.
 Let set completely in the freezer or refrigerator, then break into squares.
 Alternatively, just break it up into free-form pieces.